splash(4)

 - The splash pseudo device driver adds support for the splash

-screen savers to the kernel.
-This driver is required if the - splash
+- screen and screen savers to the kernel.
+This driver is required if the

-bitmap image is to be loaded or any screen saver is to be - used.
+- splash bitmap image is to be loaded or any screen saver is to be

 - Splash screen